 How are purchase orders different from invoices?

 The main difference between a purchase order and an invoice is who created the document.
 In this case, the buyer will send the purchase order to the seller or supplier.
 Then the seller will make an invoice after they confirm the purchase order.
-After that, the seller will send it back to the buyer in order to make a payment immediately.
-Both documents are equally important for any business.
+After that, the seller will send it back to the buyer to make a payment immediately.
+Both documents are equally crucial for any business.

 What happens after a purchase order has been sent?